-For several years, I've marveled at how Berlin has eclipsed Munich in urban energy.
+For several years, I’ve marveled at how Berlin has eclipsed Munich in urban energy.
 It seems to be comfortable just being itself rather than trying to keep up with the capital of Germany.
-It's a city that respects its past (celebrating its 850th birthday in 2008) while looking energetically into the future (it's a favorite to host the 2018 Winter Olympics).
+It’s a city that respects its past while looking energetically into the future.

 Despite its population of 1.5 million, Munich (or “München,” as it’s called in German) feels small.
 This big-city elegance is possible because of its determination to be pedestrian- and bike-friendly, and because of a law that no building can be taller than the church spires.
 There’s ongoing debate about changing this policy, but there are still no skyscrapers in downtown Munich.

 Tourists love Munich.
 Legions of young expat tour guides are in a brutal battle for the tourist dollar.
 Here in the beer capital of Europe, tours start late — giving backpackers a chance to sober up.
 Feisty small walking- and biking-tour companies train guides who end up splitting off and freelancing — offering tours for free and just asking for tips at the end of the gig.

 In general, the guides dumb down their lectures with lots of silly legends, and refer to the beloved Frauenkirche as the “church with the Pamela Anderson domes.”
 But they are introducing many visitors to a facet of Bavarian culture beyond its famed beer.